 P2020 is moving

 ProCure2020 will be the 4th generation of the ProCure framework.
-The many successes to date will be built upon and modernised through P2020’s current design and immanent procurement.
+The many successes to date will be built upon and modernised through P2020’s current design and imminent procurement.
 Some of the feedback that we have received suggests that moving the framework close to the NHS will help with engagement and take up.
 As such P2020 will move from its current home in Department of Health and Social Care to NHS England and NHS Improvement.

 NHSE/I have been very close to and heavily involved with the design of the new framework, helping P2020 become their preferred procurement route for design and construction of buildings across the sector.

 We do intend to make these updates to you on a regular basis.
-The next update on progress for P2020 will be in April.